 13. Central Arkansas (SLC) 10-2: Won the Southland Conference @ 9-0; played 1 FBS opponent, Kansas State, lost 55-10, made 2nd Round of the FCS Tourney, lost to New Hampshire, 21-15

-14. Yale (IVY) 9-1: Won the IVY League out-right for the first time since 1980, with a 6-1 record, did not play a FBS opponent, and the IVY League does not participate in the FCS Tourney.
+14. Yale (IVY) 9-1: Won the IVY League out-right for the first time since 1980, with a 6-1 record.
+Yale did not play a FBS opponent in the 2017 season.
+Finally, it should be noted, the Ivy League does not participate in the FCS Tourney, due to academic considerations!

-15. Grambling State (SWAC) 11-2: Grambling won the Southwestern Athletic Conference @ 9-0, played 1 FBS opponent, Tulane, lost 43-14, the SWAC does not participate in the FCS Tourney, but, as mentioned, does play the MEAC Champ in the Celebration Bowl, lost to North Carolina A&T 21-14.
+15. Grambling State (SWAC) 11-2: Grambling won the Southwestern Athletic Conference @ 9-0, played 1 FBS opponent, Tulane, lost 43-14.
+The SWAC does not participate in the FCS Tourney, but, as mentioned, does play the MEAC Champ in the Celebration Bowl, where Grambling lost to North Carolina A&T, 21-14.